 When submitting a manuscript for consideration for a Discussion Meeting, you will first need to select the series most suited to the paper (A, B or C) and enter the appropriate series site (as per the above links).
 The submission and review process for papers that are suitable for Series B is different from that for the other series.
 Papers suitable for Series A or C will be considered individually upon submission.
 Papers suitable for Series B follow a system of regular submission deadlines:

 - 1st January

 - 1st April

 - 1st July

 - 1st October

-When you start to create your submission, you will be able to choose 'Discussion Paper' from the manuscript types offered.
+During the submission process, authors will have the option to select 'Discussion Paper' from the available manuscript types.

 ORCID identifiers